-Co-operative Education utilizes learning partnerships between the university and valued employer partnerships to provide students with opportunities for relevant, paid employment while they are completing their academic studies.
-A combination of non-credit courses combined with practical work experience empowers students.
-They apply and further develop the knowledge and skills they have acquired in their degree program, and are more confident and prepared to enter the workforce.
+Co-operative Education utilizes learning partnerships between the university, employer and student.
+Work experiences are relevant to the student's career and academic goals, paid employment while they are completing their academic studies.
+Students apply and further develop the knowledge and skills they have acquired in their degree program, and are more confident and prepared to enter the workforce.

 - Apply academic theory gained in the classroom in a structured work setting.